 U.S. Army Special Forces / rvn:

 The 60s and 1970s were the best times to grow up in the US.
-But as I am thinking about it, it was quite many in their late teens or early 20s, they had volunteered early on, and later many were drafted to go fight a war overseas, to keep war off our shores, and to help the people of South Vietnam; they would have their memories nonetheless.
+But as I am thinking about it, there were quite many in their late teens or early 20s, they had volunteered early on, and later many were drafted to fight a war overseas, to keep war off our shores, and to help the people of South Vietnam; they would have their memories nonetheless.
 This is the story of one guy. his uniform tells us quite a lot, albeit non-regulation and, to the untrained eye, quite ominous.
-The U.S. Special Forces troops worked in Vietnam for the first time in 1957.
-On the 24th of June 1957, the First Special Forces Group was activated at Okinawa, and in the course of a year, a team from this unit trained 59 men from the Vietnamese Army at the Commando Training Center in Nha Trang, RVN.
-The trainees would later become the nickelous, instructor cadre, for the First Vietnamese Special Forces units.
+U.S. Special Forces troops first deployed to Vietnam in 1957.
+On the 24th of June 1957, the First Special Forces Group was activated at Okinawa, and in the course of a year, a team from this unit trained 59 men from the Vietnamese Army at the Commando Training Centre in Nha Trang, RVN.
+The trainees would later become the instructors, instructor cadre, for the First Vietnamese Special Forces units.

 Under the U.S. sponsorship of the U.S. Mission of Saigon in 1961, however, several programs were initiated in the late part of the year to broaden their counterinsurgency effort by developing the paramilitary potential of certain minority groups.
 Special Forces Detachments were assigned to “The U.S. Mission in Saigon” to provide training and advisory assistance in the conduct of these programs, which eventually came to be known as the “CIDG” or Civilian Irregular Defence Group Program.
 The development of paramilitary forces amongst the minority groups became the paramilitary mission of the Special Forces operation in the Republic of Vietnam.

-This Second Lieutenant wears a lightweight / In-Country produced version of the early “Duck Hunter” camouflage.
-He has applied a locally made “Special Forces” patch in a subdued format.
+This Second Lieutenant wears a lightweight / In-Country produced version of the early, lightweight, 4 colour, “Duck Hunter” camouflage. he tried to match trousers, shirt, and cap, but they are all just a bit different if you look closely, and the cap is Marine Corps style 8-point flat top “Cover”.
+Realizing he is flashy enough, he has applied a locally made “Special Forces” patch in a subdued format.
+Sometimes working with and around South Vietnamese Forces, he wears their equivalent rank, the 2nd Lieutenant, on his shirt above the buttonhole.
+He has the CIB from a previous War, and his jump wings, but they don’t match.
+Interestingly, none of the pockets has button closures.
 As with most of the A-Teams in Vietnam, ODA-321 will eventually produce its unofficial patch.
 Canvas cartridge belt, 3x20 round, 5.56mm magazine, ammo pouches with a canteen, complete the Officer’s equipment.
 He does not carry the standard .45 Auto pistol as he has exchanged it for the new M-16 rifle for its higher rate of fire.
 Early in the conflict, he still wore black leather jump boots.
 He wore either his group's Green Beret or a camouflage hat out in the field.

-With increasing Viet Cong reports around Saigon in late 1964, the area was controlled by the South Vietnamese in III Corps operations zone.
-The door opened for the CIDGs; they had ample capabilities, and their mission was to be a quick reaction force, so to speak, for SF Camps, and Southern-supported villages under attack by the Viet Cong.
-The "Mike Force" was named after Special Forces Lieutenant Colonel Miguel de la Pena, who had been the man who supervised its creation.
+With increasing Viet Cong reports around Saigon in late 1964, the South Vietnamese controlled the area in the III Corps operations zone.
+The door opened for the CIDGs; they had ample capabilities, and their mission was to be a quick reaction force, so to speak, for SF Camps and Southern-supported villages under attack by the Viet Cong.
+The "Mike Force" was named after Special Forces Lieutenant Colonel Miguel de la Pena, who supervised its creation.
 Originally, it was composed of Nung people, one of the ethnic groups that had migrated from southern China back in the 4th century.
-The Mike Force application was soon used on other organized groups as well as the Bahnar, Hmong, Jarai, the Khmer Krom minorities, as well as the Degar peoples, commonly known as the known as Montagnards.
+The Mike Force application was soon used on other organized groups, as well as the Bahnar, Hmong, Jarai, the Khmer Krom minorities, as well as the Degar peoples, commonly known as the known as Montagnards.

 The Mike Force’s mission was country-wide from top to bottom.
 The idea was to have a quick-reaction group not for stop-gap orders, but more for quickly securing, reinforcing, and recapturing CIDG A Camps.
 The second purpose was as a “Special Reconnaissance Capability (for where other Recon and LRP groups could not go- special zones), and the third mission would be for “Search and Rescue”, “Search and Destroy Operations, and then some Recon Team Missions being assigned.